praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 ## Create Edge Configuration

 In Adobe Experience Platform Edge Configuration, create your edge configuration.
-You will need the Environment ID generated when you created the server-side property.
+You will need the Environment ID generated when you created the Platform Launch Server Side property.

 1. Open the Adobe Experience Platform Edge Configuration interface through Platform Launch, from the link in the left rail.

 1. Click **[!UICONTROL New Edge Configuration]**.

 1. Name the configuration and provide an optional description.
-    The description helps to identify configurations ina  list of several configurations.
+    The description helps to identify configurations in a list of several configurations.

 1. Click **[!UICONTROL Save]**.